any-docs/css/content/reference/at-rules/@counter-style/system/index.md

     An additional descriptor called `additive-symbols` must be specified with at least one _additive tuple_, or else the counter style rule will not be valid.
 An additive tuple is similar to a composite counter symbol, which is made up of two parts: a normal counter symbol and a non-negative integer weight.
 The additive tuples must be specified in the descending order of their weights or the system is invalid.

 - `fixed` or `fixed <integer>`
   - Defines a finite set of symbols, iterating once through the list of symbols provided in the `symbols` descriptor.
 Once the specified symbols have been iterated through, the fallback counter style is used.
 This keyword value is useful in cases where the counter style values are finite.
 At least one symbol must be specified in the `symbols` descriptor, otherwise the counter style is not valid.
-The `fixed` keyword can be followed by an optional {{cssxref("&lt;integer&gt;")}} value.
+The `fixed` keyword can be followed by an optional `&lt;integer&gt;` value.
 If specified, the `<integer>` value indicates the item in the list that will get the first symbol from the list of symbols.
 If omitted, the default value of `integer` is `1`, which gives the first item in the list the first symbol.

 - `extends`
   - Extends the algorithm of another browser- or author-defined counter style by allowing the alteration of some aspects of the extended counter style.
 Any unspecified descriptors and their values are inherited from the extended counter style specified.
 If the counter style name specified with `extends` is not yet defined, the `decimal` counter style will be extended by default.